 Before we jump into the nitty gritty, I wanted to share the most important thing I’ve learned:

 You need to make it safe to ask “dumb” and less fully-formed questions.
 And you can’t rush it.
 When the people brainstorming are worried about looking silly, they’ll shut down.
 If they feel rushed, they’ll stick with surface-level questions.
 Great questions spring from less-great questions which spring from “bad” questions.
 It takes time and multiple cycles of divergence and convergence to come up with the highest impact questions.

 So make the time and make it safe.

 OK, with that out of the way, let’s get started.

-For a long time, I would start my question brainstorming activities with the question “where do we need to reduce uncertainty?”
+For a long time, I would start question brainstorming activities with the question “where do we need to reduce uncertainty?”
 That was it.
+This is the purist hat I mentioned in The 4 (5 Actually) Approaches.
 Some teams loved the ambiguity.
 They ran with it.
 But for other teams it was too open-ended.
 It was intimidating.
 I’ve since adapted my approach.

 When it comes to being “data informed”, people generally have one of three related needs:

 - I need to make a decision, and I need data to inform that decision.

 - I want to reduce uncertainty related to an assumption.

 - I want to understand performance and impact.
 I want to know if something is working.
 I want to prove something is working (or not working) or will work (or will not work).